Black Friday is loading…

 VWAP is, after all, a sophisticated tool that lies on a mathematical formula calculating the sum of prices multiplied by the volume of each trade.

-Let's try to break down it:
+Let's try to break it down:

 Where: